Multiplicities of cohomological automorphic forms on $\mathrm{GL}_2$ and mod $p$ representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Mod representations of

 Recall the link between non-supersingular representations and compact inductions: if $\lambda\neq0$ and $(r,\lambda)\neq (0,\pm1)$, then

 where $\mu_{x}:\Q_p^{\times}\ra \F^{\times}$ denotes the unramified character sending $p$ to $x$.
 If $(r,\lambda)\in\{(0,\pm1),(p-1,\pm1)\}$, then we have non-split exact sequences:

 It is clear for non-supersingular representations and follows from \cite{Br03} for supersingular representations that any absolutely irreducible $\pi\in\Rep_{\F}(G)$ is admissible.
 Therefore $\pi^{\vee}$ is coadmissible and it makes sense to talk about $\delta(\pi^{\vee})$. \begin{theorem} Let $\Pi\in\Rep_{\F}(G)$.
 If $\Pi$ is of finite length, then $\Pi$ is admissible and $\delta(\Pi^{\vee})\leq 1$. \end{theorem} \begin{proof} The first assertion is clear.
 For the second, we may assume $\Pi$ is absolutely irreducible.
 Corollary \ref{corollary-CE} allows us to translate the problem to computing the growth of $\dim_{\F}\Pi^{K_n}$.
 If $\Pi$ is non-supersingular, then it is easy, see \cite[Prop.
 5.3]{Mor} for a proof.
 If $\Pi$ is supersingular, this is first done in \cite[Thm.
 1.2]{Pa10} and later in \cite[Cor.
-4.15]{Mor} (of course, both proofs are based on \cite{Br03}). \end{proof}
+4.15]{Mor}. \end{proof}